-The I2C SCL line is used as a clock input into the CoolRunner I2C Controller.
+The I2C SCL line is used as a clock input into the CoolRunner-II I2C Controller.
 If there are many loads on the I2C bus, the rise time of the SCL line can be quite slow.
-The CoolRunner CPLD for this design requires a rise time no greater than 100 ns, therefore, the designer is strongly encouraged to examine the characteristics of the SCL signal in the I2C system.
-If the rise time of the I2C signals are greater than 100 ns, external buffers can be used between the actual I2C bus connections and the CoolRunner CPLD.
-The I2C design utilization in an XPLA3 256-macrocell device is shown in Table 7.
+The CoolRunner-II CPLD for this design requires a rise time no greater than 20ns, therefore, the designer is strongly encouraged to examine the characteristics of the SCL signal in the I2C system.
+If the rise time of the I2C signals are greater than 20 ns, the inputs can be configured as Schmitt Triggers providing for input hysteresis and noise immunity.
+Schmitt Trigger inputs will prevent adverse effects of slow rising/falling input signals.

+The I2C design utilization in a CoolRunner-II 256-macrocell device is shown in Table 7.
 This utilization was achieved using certain fitter parameters, actual results may vary.
 As shown, there is plenty of room remaining in the device for the implementation of other logic in the system.